RetroDECK/ES-DE/FAQ-ANDROID.md

 ## Can I set ES-DE as my launcher?

 No ES-DE can't be set as your launcher.
 It's not a native Android application, it's written in C++ and essentially works as a game engine with a game loop that constantly runs.
-It's not written in a way that integrates well with the Android operating system, except for what is required to provide its basic functionality.
 ES-DE really has more in common with a game than with a regular Android launcher application that is native to the operating system.
 You can however install a native launcher and use it with ES-DE, this makes for a nice game console experience.
-To achieve this the following app is recommended:\
+To achieve this the following app is recommended: https://play.google.com/store/apps/details?id=com.k2.consolelauncher
-https://play.google.com/store/apps/details?id=com.k2.consolelauncher

 ## Can I launch Android applications and games from inside ES-DE?